isomerpages/pa-cdccs/_happenings/Upcoming Events/Skills For Good Festival 2023.md

 **Cultivate Repair Habits And Contribute To Sustainable Living** *Sustainable Living Lab*

 The on-site “repair gurus” will teach you how to change a 3-pin plug.
 You will also get to learn how to stitch using basic sewing techniques.
-These essential home repair and maintenance skills will help you save money and save the earth at the same time!.
+These essential home repair and maintenance skills will help you save money and save the earth at the same time!

 **Reduce Food Waste with Innovative Recipes**